burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 }
 ```

-I know we're not referring to returned unitOfWork but that's just to run `doSomeWork` many times.
+I know we're not referring to returned `unitOfWork`, but that's just to run `doSomeWork` many times.
 ```javascript
 const N = 100000;